KuveytTurk/api-android-sdk/README.md

 # 2. ARCHITECTURE

 The SDK provides a high level API for sending/receiving requests to Kuveyt Türk API server by using the combination Factory and Façade design patterns in order to minimize the effort for the SDK user to code.
-The classes are the SDK user needs are located under the following two packages:
+The classes that the SDK user needs are located under the following two packages:

 tr.com.kuveytturk.android.sdk.api